cciw-uk/data-protection/Amendments to manual.rst

 * We should collect only the personal data that we need to do our job, and keep it only as long as we need to.

+* To describe "doing our job" more specifically and technically, we must have a `lawful basis <https://gdpr-info.eu/art-6-gdpr/>`_ for any "processing" of personal data (which means doing anything with data, including storing).
+For our purposes, the main ones are:

+  - contractual obligation (covers ways in which we must use campers data because we have agreed to provide certain services to them)
+  - legal obligation (covers ways we must use camper and officers data as part of legal duties to look after campers etc.)
+  - legitimate interest (covers some business interests like the right to pursue payment and to advertise to people who came on camp previously)
+  - consent (we've specifically asked them if we can use data in a certain way)
+  - vital interest (protecting someone's life - this reason can be used as a last resort)

-* We must use this data only for the agreed purposes for which we've collected it.
+* We must keep and use this data only for the agreed purposes for which we've collected it (as set out in detail in the ROPA **TODO**).

 * We should not pass the data on to third parties, or allow non-authorised people to access it.